nystudio107/craft-transcoder/README.md

 To install Transcoder, follow these steps:

-3. Install with Composer via `composer require nystudio107/craft3-transcoder`
+1. Install with Composer via `composer require nystudio107/craft3-transcoder`
-4. Install plugin in the Craft Control Panel under Settings > Plugins
+2. Install plugin in the Craft Control Panel under Settings > Plugins

 Transcoder works on Craft 3.x.

+You will also need [ffmpeg](https://ffmpeg.org/) installed for Transcoder to work.
+On Ubuntu 16.04, you can do just:

+    sudo apt-get update
+    sudo apt-get install ffmpeg

+To install `ffmpeg` on Centos 6/7, you can follow the guide [How to Install FFmpeg on CentOS](https://www.vultr.com/docs/how-to-install-ffmpeg-on-centos)

+If you have managed hosting, contact your sysadmin to get `ffmpeg` installed.

 ## Transcoder Overview

-The Transcoder video allows you to take any locally stored video, and transcode it into any bitrate/framerate, and save it out as a web-ready `.mp4` file.
+The Transcoder video allows you to take any locally stored video, and transcode it into any size, bitrate, framerate, and save it out as a web-ready `.mp4` file.

 It also allows you to get a thumbnail of the video in any size and at any timecode.